For three years he had traded space for time. Skirmished, lost, retreated and did it again.

 It was a psychological gain.
 The headlines reflected victory.
 It gave hope.
 It gave confidence.
 It sowed the seeds of doubt for an expensive war for a base of power an ocean away.

-Give me a break.
-As both an experienced Soldier and marketer, I both gravitate and wince at the analogies.
+As both an experienced Soldier and marketer, I both gravitate and wince at war analogies.

 Tzun Tzu is referenced with little more than a Hollywood education.
-Everybody loves a good special forces movie; few have any sense of the mundane bullshit and tedium of an overgrown bureaucracy filled with young men and women bursting with patriotism.
+Everybody loves a good special forces movie; few have any sense of the mundane bullshit and tedium of a bureaucracy filled with both regulations and young men and women bursting with patriotism.

-Most marketing analogies are formed from gross misunderstanding; we are prone to confuse strategy and tactics: The former is singular — the latter is plural.
+Most marketing analogies are formed from misunderstanding; we are prone to confuse strategy and tactics: The former is singular, while the latter is plural.

 Social media is not a strategy.
 Email marketing is not a strategy.
 Webinars are not a strategy.
 Whitepapers are not a strategy.
-Content marketing is not a strategy.
+Content marketing is not a strategy, it’s a culture.
 Though it’s true most businesses “spray and pray” as opposed to taking well-aimed shots, these are still tactics designed to execute a strategy.

-The priorities of work are 1) business strategy 2) marketing strategy 3) tactics.
+The priorities of work in business should be: 1) business strategy 2) marketing strategy 3) tactics.